dremdem/challenge_master/TELEGRAM.md

 Well done.

-Put my ip-adress to a env var: MY_DOMAIN_NAME
+Put my ip-address to a env var: MY_DOMAIN_NAME

+As teleapi suggests, let's make a route for a web hook like:
+/tg/<settings.BOT_TOKEN>/

 * If we can get some unique chat_id associated with user, we can identify user next time
 * What if a user join to channel and then leave it and then join it again.
 Will it be the same chat_id ?